arez/arez/README.md

 * Enhance WhyRun and write tests for it.
 In browser environment use console group functions and colorization to make it more attractive as a debugging experience.

+* Use SpyUtil in "integration" tests to records a trace.
+Add mechanisms to verify traces match "enough".
+Essentially serialize to json?

+* Add integration tests that use WhyRun?

 * Update ArezProcessor so that all errors for class are reported rather than just the first one then aborting the build.

 * Start using apiInvariant to check incorrect usage of the framework.
 Currently we use same invariant